Omaha-area school districts' policies differ for using student pronouns

 The majority of other Omaha schools don’t have specific policies regarding gender identity or transgender students.

-Officials from the Westside, Elkhorn, Ralston, Bennington, Douglas County West, Springfield Platteview and Millard school districts either pointed to anti-discrimination policies that encompass gender identity or said they didn't have any guidelines at all.
+Officials from the Springfield Platteview, Millard, Westside, Elkhorn, Ralston, Bennington and Douglas County West school districts either pointed to anti-discrimination policies that encompass gender identity or said they didn’t have any guidelines at all.

-Millard doesn't have a written policy, but the district does handle a student's gender identity status on a "case-by-case basis," said Rebecca Kleeman, a district spokeswoman.
-She didn't know if parents are involved in those cases.

-Bennington does involve families when addressing a student's gender identity on a case-by-case basis, said Stacy Hawn, Bennington's spokeswoman.